 One of the most distinctive features of Norwich Terriers is their unique coat.
 Their double coat consists of a soft, dense undercoat and a harsh, wiry outer coat.
 This combination provides them with protection from the elements and allows them to excel in various weather conditions.
 Grooming a Norwich Terrier requires regular brushing to prevent matting, as well as occasional hand-stripping to maintain the characteristic wiry texture of the outer coat.

-In terms of color, Norwich Terriers come in a range of shades, including red, wheaten, black and tan, and grizzle (a mixture of red and black hairs).
+In terms of colour, Norwich Terriers come in a range of shades, including red, wheaten, black and tan, and grizzle (a mixture of red and black hairs).
 These dogs are known for their expressive dark eyes that exude intelligence and curiosity.
 Their alert, fox-like faces are marked by a short, slightly wedge-shaped head, and they sport a black nose and small, pointed ears that stand erect.
+Perhaps one of the most endearing features of Norwich Terriers is their delightful expression.
+Their eyes radiate a combination of intelligence and mischief, while their ears, whether pricked or slightly tipped forward, give them an ever-alert appearance.
+These characteristics, along with their lively gait, contribute to their undeniable charm.

 Behind their small stature and adorable appearance lies the heart of a true terrier.
 Norwich Terriers are known for their bold, tenacious, and independent personalities.
 These dogs possess a strong prey drive and an unwavering determination to pursue their goals, whether it's hunting down a squirrel in the backyard or outsmarting a puzzle toy.